 - Impact of event, if any, on normal campus operations and/or academic mission of the university

-Once the necessary level of security is determined, resources are secured to ensure that safety measures are in place.
+Once the necessary level of security is determined, resources are secured by the UECS Office to ensure that necessary safety measures are in place.

 The university reserves the right to implement the appropriate level of security to accommodate a safe event.

-Clients/users are advised that use of the following items are strictly prohibited in all Kent State University facilities: deadly weapons, as defined in section 2923.11 of the Ohio Revised Code, including but not limited to firearms, explosive devices, or other dangerous ordnances.
-Groups with events that disregard this notification will be subject to immediate cancellation of their event by Kent State University and be subject to loss of future Event Registration privileges.
+Clients/users are advised that the use of the following items are strictly prohibited in all Kent State University facilities: deadly weapons, as defined in section 2923.11 of the Ohio Revised Code, including but not limited to firearms, explosive devices, or other dangerous ordnances.
+Groups with events that disregard this notification will be subject to immediate cancellation of their event by Kent State University and be subject to loss of deposit (if any) and the loss of future Event Registration privileges.

 Fire and Open Flame

-Open flames (e.g., candles, lighters, torches), combustible vegetation (e.g., hay, straw, evergreen trees); pyrotechnic devices, smoke/fog/haze machines or dry ice are prohibited inside University facilities unless approved, in advance, by the University's Fire and Safety Services Department.
+Open flames (e.g., candles, lighters, torches), combustible vegetation (e.g., hay, straw, evergreen trees); pyrotechnic devices, smoke/fog/haze machines, or dry ice are prohibited inside University facilities unless approved, in advance, by the University's Fire Prevention Office.

-Fires, grills or open flames are not permitted on outside spaces unless approved, in advance, by Fire Safety Services.
+Fires, grills, or open flames are not permitted on outside spaces unless approved, in advance, by Fire Prevention Office.